ovokpus/AWS-ETL-Pipeline/README.md

 ---

+### Data Engineering project with AWS Resources, orchestrated with Devflows

+---

 <div>
 	<img src="https://github.com/ovokpus/AWS-ETL-Pipeline/blob/main/images/architecture.jpg">
 </div>

-Data Engineering project with AWS Resources, orchestrated with Devflows
+---

+Data workflow that pulls data from an API and enriches it with DynamoDB table columns, with outputs sent to S3, for further analytics in Quicksight(future project phase)

 ---